-102-9.9 Temporary Crash Cushion (Redirective or Gating): Furnish, install, maintain and subsequently remove temporary crash cushions in accordance with the details and notes shown in the Plans, Standard Plans, and requirements of the pre-approved alternatives listed on the APL.
+102-9.8 Temporary Crash Cushion (Redirective or Gating): Use temporary crash cushions in accordance with the details and notes shown in the TTCP, Standard Plans, and requirements of the pre-approved alternatives listed on the APL.

 Temporary crash cushions can be either new or used functionally sound refurbished devices.
 Performance of intended function is the only condition for acceptance.
 All metallic components must be galvanized in accordance with Section 967.